This isn't a pitch. It's material for your own judgment.

 For those considering entry into the battery business, we explain the basic structure of LDA through the 3rd round regulatory changes, based on primary sources.

-Articles on biomass (black pellet), next-generation energy (SMR, e-fuel), and more will be published in sequence.
+Articles on next-generation energy (SMR, e-fuel), and more will be published in sequence.

 For project-specific information that cannot be assessed from articles alone,